 Although Section 504 does not require schools to develop an Individualized Education Program with annual goals, the school does provide written documentation for each student identified and provide accommodations and/or services under Section 504.
 If school staff suspects a need for accommodations, a referral should be made, evaluations conducted, and possible identification determined by a team knowledgeable about the student.
 If the student is identified, the team might develop a Section 504 Plan.

 Section 504 is not a special education plan.
 The school staff and parents should collaborate to help ensure that students are provided accommodations through general education.
 The exception to this standard is a student who has been determined eligible as having a disability under the Individuals with Disabilities Education Act (IDEA).
 Such a student could receive special education services under IDEA and accommodations required under Section 504.
-Click here for additional information on Section 504.
-SPECIAL EDUCATION

 The Illinois State Board of Education has published a comprehensive guide to Understanding Special Education in Illinois.
 This guide can be accessed by clicking on this link.
 District policies and procedures related to the Individuals with Disabilities Education Act are also available on District 135's Board of Education website in Section 701.3.

 In Orland School District 135, services are provided for children who qualify for an Individual Education Plan through the following eligibility categories: